HFooladi/Causal-Inference-and-learning/README.md

 # Causal Inference and learning
 I have started to learn more about the topic of causal inference and causal learning.
 Therefore, I have decided to put together here every resource I am using during my journey towards understanding this topic.
-My interests in this topic span around philosophical notion and argument about causality to the recent trends in the machine learning community for reconciling causal graph with deep learning.
+My interests in this topic span around philosophical notion and argument about causality to the recent trends and attempt in the machine learning community for reconciling causal graph with deep learning.

 ### [The Book of Why: The New Science of Cause and Effect](https://www.amazon.com/Book-Why-Science-Cause-Effect/dp/046509760X)